 K.E.
 Tollefsen (NIVA/NMBU-IMV), L. Xie (NIVA), A.C.
 Almeida (NIVA), T. Gomes (NIVA), H.C.
 Teien (IMV-NMBU), K.A.
 Solhaug (INA-NMBU), B. Johnsen (NRPA).

-Results: both UVB and gamma caused a dose-dependent increase in apical effects (growth), photosynthesis, pigments, ROS, and OXPHOS when exposed alone.
-The majority of these effects were reveresed after 7 days recovery.
-Combined studies with the two stresors showed endpoint-specific effect enhancement and antagonism.
+Both UVB and gamma caused a dose-dependent increase in apical effects (growth), photosynthesis, pigments, ROS, and OXPHOS when exposed alone.
+The majority of these effects were reversed after 7 days recovery.
+Combined studies with the two stressors showed endpoint-specific effect enhancement and antagonism.
 Most of these effects were reversed after 7 days recovery.

 Project Manager: Knut Erik Tollefsen

 (Photos: L. Xie, NIVA)